arko555/Movie_Dataset_analysis/README.md

 Link to dataset and further details: https://www.kaggle.com/c/tmdb-box-office-prediction/data?select=train.csv

-Edit : Outputs have been cleared since the file size was larger than github's limit.
+Edit : Certain Outputs have been cleared since the file size was larger than github's limit.
 Feel free to try them out on your own